 What Best time to go to Oslob Cebu for Whale Shark Watching

 The best time to watch whale sharks from Oslob is from 6am to 11am.
 There is no specific season when you should visit.
-Just ensure that the weather is fine when you visit Oslob by using weather apps.
+Use weather apps to ensure that the weather is fine when you visit Oslob.
 You got to be early to arrive.
 In normal circumstances, the queue for whale shark viewing gets lengthy very fast.

 How to go to Oslob for Whale Shark Watching